 This retrospective action occurs at a mediation DN when EventReleased comes after EventEstablished.
-It applies to calls that have been distributed from a source other than the queue, when an agent enters the queue using his or her login.
+It applies to calls distributed from a source other than the mediation DN, on which the agent is logged in.
 Action duration is the interval beginning with EventEstabished and ending with EventReleased.